-These alarming figures seem to confirm the trend on which we commented back in March of this year, when we reported that more than 222,500 landlords had been lost to the private rented sector in the previous three years.
+These alarming figures confirm the trend we commented in March of this year when we reported that more than 222,500 landlords had been lost to the private rented sector in the previous three years.

 Recent investigations by ARLA have also revealed that landlords have been fewer in number and slower to increase rents than at the same time last year.